udacity/create-your-own-adventure/english/warriors-game/watch-warriors.md

 nostalgic and have fond memories of playing Oregon Trail in computer class at school.
 Oh the good old days, when the deejay plays a Tevin Campbell track at your school dance, and you know that no girl can resist a slow dance.
 You ponder about what else was great about the 90's.

+Michael Jordan was pretty great.
+LeBron James is great too.
+But not that great.
+They would be great if they had not traded Wiggins.
+That was a dumb move.
+Warriors win in 5.